Ultima actualizare 27/02/2026 23:09:17

 • On registration, candidates will submit online:

-• CV EUROPASS with photo, in PDF format according to the EU guidline
+• CV EUROPASS with photo, in PDF format according to the EU guideline: https://europa.eu/europass

-• a portfolio of works / projects relevant in the fields of Digital Media & Performing Arts (these can be live performances, installations, films, software or any other relevant content);
+• a portfolio of works / projects relevant to the fields of Digital Media & Performing Arts (these can be live performances, installations, films, software or any other relevant content);

 • a short description, in writing (English), of a work/project in the portfolio and the creative process involved;